Optimised neural networks for online processing of ATLAS calorimeter data on FPGAs

-In this study, new architectures are presented and optimised using a Bayesian procedure, with the goal to achieve optimal energy resolution at high pile-up over the full dynamic range.
-We show how including a penalty term on the network's processing demands can significantly reduce its size.
-This paper also demonstrates how an uncertainty in the computed energy can be assigned with a minor increase in network size using deep evidential regression~\cite{deep_evidential_regression}.
+Given the increased resources and operating frequency of the Agilex 7 FPGA, a neural network with fewer than 500 MAC units is well within the capabilities of the LASP boards.

+The study presented here extends previous work in several key aspects.
+It employs an improved dataset covering a larger dynamic range of the LAr calorimeters' analogue electronics compared to~\cite{LArNN1}, and uses a more realistic emulation of pulse overlap probability obtained by overlaying simulated inelastic proton–proton collisions.
+In addition, new neural network architectures are introduced that achieve optimal energy resolution under high pile-up conditions across the full dynamic range.
+The network hyperparameters are optimised using a Bayesian procedure that includes a penalty term on computational complexity, resulting in significantly smaller networks.
+Finally, this paper demonstrates how the per-event uncertainty on the energy predicted by the neural networks can be estimated with minimal additional computational cost by applying the Deep Evidential Regression technique~\cite{deep_evidential_regression}.